echo-IA/LILAC/docs/logistics.md

 - [Workshop Materials](#workshop-materials)
 - [Accessibility](#accessibility)

-There is no registration fee, and we will offer breakfast, lunch, and one dinner during the main workshop (Monday - Thursday).

 # Connection
 Most communication during the workshop will happen through this slack space: TBA

 The workshop will be held in person and online.
-Zoom connection info will be made available to participants using the echoIA email list (in Google groups) and on the (schedule page)[https://echo-ia.github.io/LILAC/schedule.html].
+Zoom connection info will be made available to participants using the echoIA email list (in Google groups) and on the [schedule page](https://echo-ia.github.io/LILAC/schedule.html).

 If you would like to be added to the echo-IA github organization, which will host echo-IA-related repositories, please enter your github username [here](https://forms.gle/i44GjtfSNJ7YUWjK6).

 While all scheduled talks will be streamed, not all work sessions will have a virtual option and some may be only virtual.
 As the workshop is intented to be highly interactive and self-organized, the in-person/online availability will depend on the organizers of individual sessions and the level of interest.

-Recordings of sessions will be added to the (schedule page)[https://echo-ia.github.io/LILAC/schedule.html].
+Recordings of sessions will be added to the [schedule page](https://echo-ia.github.io/LILAC/schedule.html).

 # Location